SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

       - fingerprint, portrait, iris

     * - Biographic Data
-      - a dictionary (list of names and values) giving the biographic data of interest for the biographic services.
+      - a dictionary (list of names and values) giving the biographic data of interest for the biometric services.
+      - :todo:`TBD`

 	* - Enrollment Flags
       - a dictionary (list of names and values) for custom flags.